Glitchtest51/FileDitch-Embed-Script/README.md

 =====
 Contributions are currently off, any pull requests made will be closed.

-I will not accept donations for this project, if you like it or find it helpful please star the repository.
+I will not accept donations for this project, if you like or find this project helpful please star the repository.

 License
 =====